Stay in Touch Get pupdates from the pack.

 Did your best friend just add a baby schnauzer to her brood?
 Did your niece just get a new kitten?

-The gift ideas seem ready-made — you want to get a gift for the new pet owner.
+The gift ideas seem ready-made.
+You want to get a gift for the new pet parent.

 Here’s what you might want to consider before you pop a new pet doo-dad into your Amazon shopping cart.

 Hmm… Great question.
-What do new pet owners need for sure?
+What do new pet parents need for sure?
 Here’s a quick overview.

 You’re not buying all the right stuff until you have fun stuff for a new pet to play with.
 Squeaky toys, chew toys, catnip toys – all the toys are a must.
 And before you think toys are an unnecessary part of owning a pet, remember that toys do more than just waste money.